andykuo1/flapjs/README.md

 Another way to quickly test the program:

 ```
-npm test
+npm start
 ```

 This will run all appropriate commands to bundle and build the program, then will run it in your default web browser.
+It is also hot loaded, so changes will be reflected on save.

 ---